Trick Skating: 6 Basic Tricks on Roller Skates | Xino SportsPosted by Daniel Navarro on

 The best surface for trick skating is a smooth, level surface like a concrete sidewalk or a basketball court.
 Avoid surfaces that are uneven or have cracks, as these can be dangerous.

 Can I do roller blading tricks without special equipment?

 No, you should always wear protective gear when doing any kind of gliding, including trick skating.
 This includes knee and elbow pads, wrist guards, and a helmet.

 Are aggressive skates good for beginners?

 No, trick skates or aggressive inline skating are not recommended for beginners.
-These skates are designed for more advanced skaters who want to do moves like grinding and jumping.
+These skates are designed for more advanced tricks and skaters who want to do moves like grinding and jumping.

 If you're just starting out, it's better to stick with regular roller skates than aggressive skates until you've improved your skating skills.
 Going for lessons with quad or inline skates might be a good idea.

 Now that you know the basic moves, what are you waiting for?
 Go out and practice!
 With a little bit of practice, you'll be doing moves like a pro in no time.